avinayak/avinayak.github.io/_posts/2021-01-09-noise-planets.md

 ![](/uploads/download-21.png)

-However, I found that maintaining the initial x or y position in the particle array and using that to derive the hue information gives us some nice gaseous planet vibes.
+However, I found that maintaining the initial x or y position in the particle array and using that to derive the hue information gives us some nice jupiter/gaseous planet vibes.

 <video controls="false" autoplay muted> <source src="https://avinayak.github.io/uploads/simplescreenrecorder-2021-01-10_05-18-19.mp4" type="video/mp4" /> </video>